 If this is the first time for you then I will suggest you have a look at my previous post about the electrical earthing system.
 You will get a lot of ideas for a perfect earthing system.
-In this post, I am going to discuss some of the major technical consideration during earthing system and the factors affect of the earth resistance.
+In this post, I am going to discuss some of the major technical considerations during the earthing system and the factors that affect the earth’s resistance.
 So let’s go.

 Some Major Technical Consideration During Earthing System:

-- First of all current carrying capacity.
-The current carrying path must have enough capacity to deal with the maximum fault current during fault time.
-The magnitude of the earth fault current can influence by the total impedance of the neutral point to ground circuit.
+- First of all current-carrying capacity.
+The current-carrying path must have enough capacity to deal with the maximum fault current during fault time.
+The magnitude of the earth’s fault current can influence by the total impedance of the neutral point to the ground circuit.

 - Between the earth and the neutral point, the resistance of the earth and the current path must be low enough to prevent the rise of voltage.